JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_output/index.md

 - **Ensure Animation Data** - Make sure that the mesh has animation data so that it will be exported as animation by exporters (mainly Alembic).
-- **Make Mesh Exportable** - If enabled, the mesh will be edited in order to be exported correctly.
-Use when exporting using Alembic.
 - **Validate Mesh** - If enabled, animation nodes will check if the mesh is valid and if not, it will try to correct it as much as possible.
 This option should always be enabled to avoid blender